dumbmatter/fakeIndexedDB/README.md

 # fake-indexeddb [![Build Status](https://travis-ci.org/dumbmatter/fakeIndexedDB.svg?branch=master)](https://travis-ci.org/dumbmatter/fakeIndexedDB)

-This is a pure JS in-memory implementation of [the IndexedDB 2.0 API](https://w3c.github.io/IndexedDB/) (which technically still is a draft, but is probably not going to substantially change).
+This is a pure JS in-memory implementation of [the IndexedDB API](https://w3c.github.io/IndexedDB/).
 Its main utility is for testing IndexedDB-dependent code in Node.js.

 ## Installation